freedomofpress/dangerzone/README.md

 Dangerzone works like this: You give it a document that you don't know if you can trust (for example, an email attachment).
 Inside of a sandbox, dangerzone converts the document to a PDF (if it isn't already one), and then converts the PDF into raw pixel data: a huge list of of RGB color values for each page.
 Then, in a separate sandbox, dangerzone takes this pixel data and converts it back into a PDF.

+_Read more about dangerzone in the blog post [Dangerzone: Working With Suspicious Documents Without Getting Hacked](https://tech.firstlook.media/dangerzone-working-with-suspicious-documents-without-getting-hacked)._

 ## Getting started

 - Download [dangerzone 0.1 for Mac](https://github.com/firstlookmedia/dangerzone/releases/download/v0.1/Dangerzone.0.1.dmg)